ska-telescope/ska-oso-pht-ui/docs/src/ObservationPage.rst

    :align: center
    :alt: screen in light & dark mode

-   Observation Set page in light and dark mode.
+   Observation page with when observation set(s) added in light and dark mode.

 Layout and Navigation